 Each entity can have rules that define a valid record.
 For example, a Dynamics 365 Customer Engagement (on-premises) opportunity record must include a reference to a potential customer.
 Users can’t create a new opportunity record without either adding an existing customer or creating a new customer record.

 But what if the account or contact that represents the customer is deleted?
 In a case like this, possible alternatives are to either:

 Restrict any attempt to delete a customer record with an associated opportunity.

 Cascade the delete action when a corresponding customer record is deleted so that any related opportunity records are automatically deleted.

-In Dynamics 365 for Customer Engagement apps for the one-to-many relationships that relate opportunities with customers, such as
+In Dynamics 365 Customer Engagement (on-premises) for the one-to-many relationships that relate opportunities with customers, such as

 Contact.opportunity_customer_contacts, the behavior is to cascade the delete action.

-When you model your data to use in Dynamics 365 for Customer Engagement apps you will have similar decisions for how you want to preserve data integrity.
+When you model your data to use in Dynamics 365 Customer Engagement (on-premises) you will have similar decisions for how you want to preserve data integrity.